slviajero/tinybasic/MANUAL.md

 ### SENSOR

 SENSOR is the generic sensor interface.
 It handles sensor drivers in the hardware dependent code.
 The first argument of the function is the sensor number.
-The second argument can be used to indentify interal properties of the sensor.
+The second argument can be used to identify internal properties of the sensor.
 If the second argument is zero, SENSOR returns if the sensor code is available.
 Example:

 10 IF SENSOR(1, 0)=0 THEN PRINT "no DHT11 sensor detected": END